montemurroPaolo/CopytradingBinance/readme.md

 - Databases must be clean.
 No entries with no-sense, like non-existent positions, NA or 0.
 Properly handle exceptions
 - All the trading functions must be created.
 Will use Huobi APIs for simplicity.
 Market orders are fine.

+First develop everything without trading, but with the messaging system.
+Add trading only when everything works smoothly.

 Good naming and comments.
 What the fuck is a1 a2 a3?

 How to run the app from the server.
 Improve this as well...